wp-plugins/rootspersona/readme.txt

 To import your first Gedcom and create your first page(s):

-1. Find the pageId of the *Upload Gedcom File* page under rootsPersona Options and navigate to that page.
+1. Find the *Upload Gedcom File* page link under rootsPersona Options.
 2. Browse for a Gedcom file on your local PC and select 'Upload'.
 3. Select one or more persons to create pages for and select 'Submit'

-Your Wordpress site will now have an *persona* page for each person selected!
+Your Wordpress site will now have one or more *persona* pages for the people you selected!

 *Note: importing Gedcom files from different programs can have unexpected consequences. rootsPersona uses the ids generated in the gedcom file, and different programs may assign the same ids to different people.